 – Mo Charlo – Unsigned, and a logical candidate to return to the D-League.

-– Jonny Flynn – Flynn had a pretty terrible year last year, dominating the ball too much, stuck with a triangle offense that he just couldn’t handle, and on a team with no obvious direction and a severe lack of talent, particularly on the wings.
+– Jonny Flynn – Flynn had a pretty terrible year last year, dominating the ball too much, stuck with a triangle offence that he just couldn’t handle, and on a team with no obvious direction and a severe lack of talent, particularly on the wings.
 Ramon Sessions was replaced because he couldn’t handle it, and Flynn needs to improve quite severely, if only to booster his trade value before Ricky Rubio gets here.

 – Lazar Hayward – Hayward, another small forward, is signed.